-Though I hate to admit it, I think about my personal style quite a lot.
+I love thinking about my personal style.
 What to wear, where to buy it, why I wear it, and what it all means.
-These are the thoughts that run through my mind.
+These are the thoughts that run through my mind on a daily basis.

 A while back Rubyellen from Cakies wrote a post about her personal style, which inspired me to write about my own minimalist style.